 - Identify potential suppliers (of materials) and distribution channels.
-Infrastructure and logistics can present a challenge due in part the seas and mountains which makes the cost of delivery relatively higher, and should be factored into any pricing decisions.
+Infrastructure and logistics can present a challenge due in part to the seas and mountains which makes the cost of delivery relatively higher and should be factored into any pricing decisions.

-- Without local talent or partners, entry to this market can be quite challenging.
-So hire local speaking people to help understand any nuances due to language, culture or other factors.
+- Without local talent or partners, entry into this market can be quite challenging.
+So, hire local speaking people to help understand any nuances due to language, culture, or other factors.

-- Make sure you fully understand about the government, the economy, regulations and policies, the infrastructure and other key factors that impact your entry into this market.
+- Make sure you fully understand the government, the economy, regulations and policies, the infrastructure, and other key factors that impact your entry into this market.